SEED-platform/seed/README-osx.md

     ./manage.py create_default_user --username=admin@my.org --organization=lbnl --password=badpass

 Of course, you need to save this user/password somewhere, since this is what you will use to login to the SEED website.

+If you want to do any API testing (and of course you do!), you will need to add an API KEY for this user.
+You can do this in postgresql directly:

+    psql94 seeddb seeduser
+    seeddb=> update landing_seeduser set api_key='DEADBEEF' where id=1;

+The 'secret' key DEADBEEF is hard-coded into the test scripts.

 ### Install Redis

 You need to manually install Redis for Celery to work.